The Eva May Fleet Athletic Center houses a modern gymnasium, the Lori Perkins Family Court, and the Coleman Family Health and Fitness Center.

 Built in 1969 and since renovated, Ellen Browning Scripps Hall houses the School's kitchen and dining facilities, vocal and instrumental music studios and classrooms, and offices for the dean of students, counselor and nurse.

-Opened in 2012, the Manchester Library & Learning Center is 22,000 square feet and has over 27,000 books plus state-of-the-art technology.
-The library was designed for collaboration, as well as quiet study.
+Opened in 2012, the 22,000 square foot Manchester Library & Learning Center is 22,000 square feet and has over 27,000 books plus state-of-the-art technology.
+The library was designed for collaboration and quiet study.

 Michael & Marlene Teitelman Science Center has laboratory/classrooms, a research laboratory, a multi-purpose wet laboratory and lab-station computers, allowing teachers and students to work closely together and to collaborate on experiments.